 If heart disease alone does not prevent a client from working, sometimes the combined effects of heart disease and other conditions can prevent a client from working.
 Every SSI or SSDI case for heart disease is unique.
 Our job is to review the medical file and find a theory for proving your disability based on your cardiovascular condition and your other health conditions.
 If you have heart disease, we will argue one, or a combination of the following:

 We are experienced in handling cases involving heart disease, and we would be happy to speak with you.
 We offer a free initial case evaluation.
-If we are able to assist you with your case, we will put forth the effort and time to pursue the disability benefits you deserve.
+If we can assist you with your case, we will put forth the effort and time to pursue the disability benefits you deserve.
 If we are unable to take on your case, we will explain why we cannot take your case and how your case could be improved.
 Please contact us by completing the contact us form on our website, or by calling our office.
-Our toll free number is 877-835-0923, and our local number in Durham, NC is 919-794-4437.
+Our toll-free number is 877-835-0923, and our local number in Durham, NC is 919-794-4437.